-- The shutter will be released after about three seconds when the shutter release button on the remote control unit is pressed. - The shutter will be released immediately when the shutter release button on the remote control unit is pressed. - Press the four-way controller (▲) in ☐ mode.
-The [Drive Mode] screen appears. - Use the four-way controller (◄►) to select is and press the four-way controller (▼). - Use the four-way controller (◀▶) to select is or i and press the OK button.
+- The shutter will be released after about three seconds when the shutter release button on the remote control unit is pressed. - The shutter will be released immediately when the shutter release button on the remote control unit is pressed. - Press the four-way controller (▲) in □ mode.
+The [Drive Mode] screen appears. - Use the four-way controller (◄►) to select base and press the four-way controller (▼). - Use the four-way controller (◀▶) to select loss or loss and press the OK button.